MiguelBarriosAl/banking-API/README.md

 The user table consists of the nexts fields:

  - name = Customer name
- - bank_account = customer's bank account
+ - bank_account = Customer's bank account
  - balance = Amount of money in the user's account
  - created_at = User creation date
  - updated = User update date